+- e.
 Income from land.
 Rent is treated as trading income for income tax purposes after deducting capital allowances and any other attributable expenses to the income such as interest expense for the acquisition of the asset.
 A further 20% allowance is given on the gross rent received by individuals.
-Rent received by companies, and by individuals who are both resident and domiciled in Cyprus, are subject to SDC tax at an effective rate of 2.25%.

-- e) Capital Gains.
-The only gains subject to CGT are gains on disposal of immovable property which is located in Cyprus and, on disposal of shares in unlisted companies to the extent that those shares directly or indirectly derive their value from immovable property located in Cyprus.
-All other gains are exempt. - f) Stamp duty is payable on contracts relating to property or business in Cyprus.
-For transactions with a consideration up to EUR5,000, no stamp duty is payable; for transactions with a consideration between EUR5,000 and EUR170,000, stamp duty is EUR1.50 for every EUR1,000 and for transactions with a consideration in excess of EUR170,000, stamp duty is EUR2 for every EUR1,000.
-The maximum stamp duty payable on a contract is capped at EUR20,000.
-As of 18 December 2018 the obligation to pay capital duty of 0.6% of the authorized capital or on any subsequent increase on in the share capital, has been abolished Also, a notional interest deduction against profits for corporate income tax purposes is available for new capital introduced into Cyprus companies and Pes.
-This can reduce the tax liability of the Cyprus company by up to 80%. - g) Inheritance tax is not applicable - h) GHS contribution.
+Rent received by companies, and by individuals who are both resident and domiciled in Cyprus, are subject to SDC tax at an effective rate of 2.25%. - f.
+Capital Gains.
+The only gains subject to CGT are gains on disposal of immovable property that is located in Cyprus and on disposal of shares in unlisted companies to the extent that those shares directly or indirectly derive their value from immovable property located in Cyprus.
+All other gains are exempt. - g.
+Stamp duty is payable on contracts relating to property or business in Cyprus.
+For transactions with a consideration up to EUR 5,000, no stamp duty is payable; for transactions with a consideration between EUR 5,000 and EUR 170,000, stamp duty is EUR 1.50 for every EUR 1,000, and for transactions with a consideration in excess of EUR 170,000, stamp duty is EUR 2 for every EUR 1,000.
+The maximum stamp duty payable on a contract is capped at EUR 20,000.
+As of 18 December 2018 the obligation to pay capital duty of 0.6% of the authorized capital or on any subsequent increase on in the share capital, has been abolished.
+Instead, a notional interest deduction against profits for corporate income tax purposes is available for new capital introduced into Cyprus companies and PEs.
+This can reduce the tax liability of the Cyprus company by up to 80%. - h.
+Inheritance tax is not applicable - i.
+GHS contribution.
 The healthcare system in Cyprus changed with the introduction of the publicly funded General Health Service ("GHS") in 2019.
-GHS is a fullcoverage healthcare program for all citizens of Cyprus.
+GHS is a full-coverage healthcare program for all citizens of Cyprus.
 This new system promises to give people a choice between the services of any doctor or other healthcare professional in the private or public sector in return for a compulsory contribution to the GHS.
 The contribution rates vary according to the contributor and are currently set as follows: